RaghadAlbeladi1/banking-project/README.md

 - View full history and inspect a single transaction
 - Automated tests (pytest) for withdraw/deposit/transfer
 - Enhanced CLI styling and input validation

-## Screenshots / GIFs

-Place your GIFs and screenshots under `assets/` and reference them above.